ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-hub-task.markdown

     * You can define wildcards using `*`.
     * You can provide document IDs.

-3. **Use above prefixes (Hub to Sink) for both directions** Toggle this ON to allow replication of the same prefixes in both directions, Hub to Sink and Sink to Hub.
+3. **Use above prefixes (Hub to Sink) for both directions**
+   Toggle this ON to allow replication of the same prefixes in both directions, Hub to Sink and Sink to Hub.
    Turning this option OFF will open a similar input box and prefixes list for Sink to Hub replication.
+         {INFO: }
-   Note that only prefixes that are defined on both the Hub task and the Sink task will actully be replicated.
+         Note that only prefixes that are defined for both the Hub task and the Sink task will be replicated.
+         {INFO/}

 {PANEL/}